qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4-1.rst

 Test development
 ================
 Let's replace that stub with something useful now: We want Selenium to use the tweets application's preferences window to change the language.
-But first, we should set Selenium's execution speed (the delay after each command is excuted) to a value that will allow us to actually see what's going on, say one second.
+But first, we should set Selenium's execution speed (the delay after each command is executed) to a value that will allow us to actually see what's going on, say one second.
 To do so, replace the ``this.fail`` line:

 ::